gulpjs/artwork/README.md

 ## Usage guidelines

 I don't care what you use it for.
 Do whatever you want.
 License is CC0 which is fancy words for "Public Domain".
+All material in this repository falls under CC0, and all authors of this material recognize that by submitting their content.

 ## License